sibvic/mq5-templates/README.md

 # MQL5/MT5/MetaTrader 5 templates

+## Goal of the project

+It's designed to make development of typical indicators and EA faster.
+And since PineScript is very popular right now there are a lot of functions to make convertion from PineScript easier.
+Mainly developed to support of [Trade Script Convertor](https://convertor.profitrobots.com)

 There are two ways to compile the template:

 - My injecting all code into the template using [MQ4Inject](https://github.com/sibvic/MQ4Inject)